Being in water is a real opportunity to reduce unnecessary tension, to release and expand, to let things happen.

 Think how you might want to be when visiting a thermal spa instead of swimming up and down in a leisure centre.
 Also consider what children do when left to their own devices.
 They spend hours underwater, developing a feel for it through play.
 It’s never about swimming lengths, until they join a club.

 Calm, warm water is an ideal medium to support non-doing work.
-Yes, competitive strokes may be swum with aesthetically pleasing grace and swimming can be a great form of exercise.
+Yes, competitive strokes may be swum with aesthetically pleasing grace.
 But, out of a belief in the benefits of swimming for exercise which we hear so much about, too many of us swim, and count, lengths with too little awareness of what we’re actually doing.
 Many recreational and fitness swimmers persistently pull their heads back, gasp for breath and strain their backs.

 For success in applying the Alexander Technique in water, less is more.
 Because we’re land mammals after all, it may be sensible to question the celebrated benefits of swimming lengths as a main form of exercise.
 The benefits of floating around and allowing the water to support us, on the other hand, are generally not well enough appreciated.